 Wishing all of you a new year full of “good fruits”.
 May all of us be strong in faith, filled with hope and a heart of charity this new year 2017.

-Vincent Pham, known as The Catholic Man by many of his friends, is a student at the University of Toronto’s Trinity College of the Faculty of Arts and Science.
-He hopes to pursue a double major in Ethics, Law and Society, and Christianity and Culture.
-Vincent is an alumni of Chaminade College School in Toronto (Class of 2019).
+Vincent Pham, known as The Catholic Man by many of his friends, is a student at the University of Toronto’s Trinity College of the Faculty of Arts and Science, pursuing a double major in Ethics, Society & Law, and Philosophy along with a minor in Christianity and Culture.
+Vincent is an alumnus of Chaminade College School in Toronto (Class of 2019).
 He has a great love for all things Catholic, especially Catholic liturgy.